okfn/okfn.github.com/blog/_posts/2014-01-20-olap-cubes-and-logical-model.md

 -------

-Concept of OLAP cubes and multidimensional modeling brings more understandable and useable data to the end-users.
+Concept of OLAP cubes and multidimensional modeling brings more understandable and usable data to the end-users.
 It very easy and straightforward to translate business questions into multidimensional query.

 The OLAP systems, thanks to the nature of multi-dimensional data cubes, can